Visual-Dawg/hyprland-wiki/pages/Getting Started/Installation.md

 Installing Hyprland is very easy.
 Either you install it from your local package provider (if they provide pkgs for Hyprland) or you install/build it yourself.

-{{< callout title=note >}}
+{{< callout >}}

 This project is under development and is constantly changing.
 If you want to keep up to date with the latest commits, please consider updating your packages with `yay -Syu --devel`, or your other preferred package manager.

 {{< /callout >}}

 ### Packages